Largest UAE diabetes study out mid-2017

 Complications of Diabetes

 Increase in the glucose level of the body damages the blood vessels, nerves, and other organs that in turn lead to long-term effects on the individual who may have to lie in bed being unable to move if untreated.
-The main complications caused by Diabetes are:
+The main complications caused by diabetes are as follows:

 Type 2 diabetes increases the risks of Alzheimer’s disease.
 It is mainly caused due to continuous uncontrolled diabetes.
 Hence in any form, blood sugar levels should be kept in check to stay healthy and avoid such diseases that practically have no concrete remedies.